Do credit limit increases hurt your credit score?

 • You’re planning a big purchase.
 A higher credit limit may help you finance and pay off a large purchase over time.
 But keep in mind that if you carry a balance on your card, you may be charged interest.
 And carrying a balance may also impact your credit.

-• You want to be prepared in case of an emergency.
+• You’re preparing for emergencies.
 Having more available credit may give you some peace of mind knowing you’ll be able to cover emergency costs.
 It’s also a good idea to work on building an emergency fund so you can avoid using credit or tapping into other savings to cover unexpected expenses.

 • Your income increased.
 A higher income may help assure lenders that you can afford a higher credit limit.
 But remember, the CFPB recommends only applying for the credit you need.